Chirag Yadav

 Machine halt

-Any downtime is seen as a financial loss in the fast-paced business environment of today, where continuous availability is the norm.
+Any unplanned downtime is seen as a financial loss in the fast-paced business environment of today, where continuous availability is the norm.
 Given the rigorous SLA timelines required to fulfil customer expectations and the close to 40% of reported downtime that is attributed to equipment breakdowns and other hardware issues, it should not be surprising that businesses frequently dispatch first and inquire later.

 Dispatches for little to no Problem Reported